acileee/Learn-RAG-from-scratch/LEARNING_GUIDE.md

 ## Best Debugging Habit

-As a learner, do not ask only:
+When learning, do not ask only:

 ```text
 Why is the final answer wrong?